College of Communication & Creative Arts - Art

 What are drawings from direct observation?

-• These are drawings that show your ability to translate the real world around you to a 2D surface.
-Any drawing media can be used; we are reviewing your understanding of tonal values, perspective, and compositional relationships.
+These drawings show your ability to translate the real world and actual objects around you to a 2D surface.
+Any drawing media is okay.
+We are reviewing your understanding of tonal values, perspective, proportion, and compositional relationships.

 What do you mean when you say ‘original’ drawings?

-• Do not include copies of photographs, ads, comics, or other artworks from magazines, books, etc. because these are based on other artist’s works.
-We are interested in seeing the quality of your talents and skills to assess your potential to grow and succeed in the Department of Art.
+Do not include copied photographs, ads, comics, or other artworks from magazines, books, etc. because these are based on other artist’s works.
+We are interested in seeing your original ideas to assess your potential to grow and succeed in the Department of Art.

 Do I have to show drawings if that isn’t the area of art that interests me?

-• While you may not plan to focus in the fine arts, our faculty value broad understanding and competence along with deep investigation into your chosen program of study.
 Drawing is a fundamental skill that is important in all areas of 2D, 3D and digital art and design.
 Drawing is usually part of a student’s high school or transfer preparation so it provides a baseline for our evaluation.
+Our faculty value broad understanding and competence in art as well as deep investigation into your chosen program of study.

 What other kinds of art/design work should I bring to portfolio review?

-• This depends on your particular interests and background.
-Students interested in graphic/web design may bring examples of classwork in advertising and branding, layouts from school yearbooks or posters, or websites or animations.
-Students interested in 3D areas may show the actual dimensional works or photographs of them.
+This depends on your particular interests and background.
+Students interested in graphic design or illustration may bring examples of advertising and branding, layouts from school yearbooks or posters, websites or animations, and typographic work.
+Students interested in 3D areas may show actual dimensional works (or photographs of them.)
 Paintings, prints, photographs, murals and collages are all acceptable if they help us connect you with your artistic goals.
 Just remember to keep the total number of works, including direct observation drawings, to 12 examples.

 Do all of my examples have to be formally mounted, finished works?

-• It is fine to show studies, sketches and works that have been part of your learning process; not everything has to be ‘final’ pieces.
-However presentation is important, so even if works are not mounted, they should still be neatly organized and with ragged edges trimmed so their display shows your pride and care in your work.
+No. You can show sketches, studies, and works that have been part of your learning process.
+Not everything has to be ‘final’ pieces, and they do not need to be mounted or framed.
+However presentation is important, so your work should still be clean, neatly organized, with ragged edges trimmed.
+Taking care in display shows your pride in your work.

 Why do I have to write an essay?

-• Simply being good at making art usually isn’t enough to provide success as an art/design professional.
-Your ability to critique, analyze, and explain your work and your ideas with effective communication skills is important too.
-At this point, your essay helps us understand your thinking and attitudes that are shaping your career plans.
+Your essay helps us understand your thinking and attitudes that are shaping your career plans.
+Also, being good at making art usually isn’t enough to provide success as an art/design professional.
+Your ability to critique, analyze, and explain your work and your ideas through effective communication skills is also important.

 You will meet with Department of Art faculty to talk about your work.
 Be prepared to discuss your art experiences and your future plans and goals.
 We will gladly answer any questions about the department and the programs we offer.
 Parents and family are welcome to come meet, speak with faculty, and visit the facilities at Rowan University.